Fred Bronson: Career

 Bronson's musical preferences were heard on his own radio program Pop Goes the World and the online radio station Radio Fred Bronson.
 For seven years, he wrote The Billboard Radio Countdown, a weekly webcast hosted by Billboard magazine's writer and editor Chuck Taylor.

 Bronson wrote one episode of the Star Trek: The Animated Series, "The Counter-Clock Incident", under the name John Culver.
 He is also the co-writer on two episodes of Star Trek: The Next Generation: "The Game" and "Ménage à Troi".
 Other writing credits for television include two-hour tributes to Brooks & Dunn, George Strait, and the superstar women of country music (including Carrie Underwood, Miranda Lambert, Martina McBride, Reba, the Judds, Loretta Lynn and Jennifer Nettles of Sugarland) on "Girls' Night Out" for CBS, a Lionel Richie special that aired in April 2012, a Motown 45th anniversary special, the original Live Aid, and a disco music special for ABC as well as the annual Dick Clark's New Year's Rockin' Eve With Ryan Seacrest, also for ABC.
 Bronson was head writer on NBC's January 2005 telethon to raise funds for victims of the 2004 tsunami in southeast Asia.
 For 20 consecutive years, Bronson wrote The American Music Awards.

 On March 5, 2009, Bronson announced in his weekly Chart Beat column that it was to be his last.
 In August 2009, he wrote his first articles for the Los Angeles Times.
 The latimes.com website posted his interviews with American Idol finalists Adam Lambert, Kris Allen and Allison Iraheta.
 In 2011, Bronson began writing for Billboard again on a regular basis.
 His articles appear on the Billboard.biz website.
 He also writes for The Hollywood Reporter.

-Bronson has also conducted interviews for Sirius XM including Paul McCartney, Benny Andersson and Björn Ulvaeus and Ulf Ekberg from Ace of Base.
+Bronson has also conducted interviews for SiriusXM including Paul McCartney, Benny Andersson and Björn Ulvaeus and Ulf Ekberg from Ace of Base.
 Bronson also announced that he would be a guest on Jon Peter Lewis' internet TV series American Nobody (episode 4 in March 2009).

 Bronson was a member of the international jury of Melodifestivalen 2009, national preselection event to choose the Swedish representative in the Eurovision Song Contest 2009.